 Agriculture & Food Production

-Service members spend much of their time pulling weeds and watering school gardens – and many of them fall in love with growing, producing, and promoting local food systems.
-Our alumni become farmers, food entrepreneurs, and farm-to-institution professionals to help build the equitable, sustainable food system we know all kids deserve.
+Service members spend much of their time pulling weeds and watering school gardens—and many of them fall in love with growing, producing, and promoting local food systems.
+Many alumni become farmers, food entrepreneurs, and farm-to-institution professionals to help build the equitable, sustainable food system we know all kids deserve.

-We continue to support them in their development as agriculture and food system professionals by building the network of alumni in this field and providing opportunities for career coaching.
+We support these entrepreneurs in their development as agriculture and food system professionals by providing opportunities for career coaching and supporting their learning through Alumni Grants.

 Founder of Sweet & Sauer Jackson